Myo Gyi: Early life and education

 Myo Gyi was born on 22 March 1976 in Yangon to parents Tin Maung Htay and his wife Tin Tin Htwe.
 He was named as Myo Min Htay in his birth certificate.
 He has a younger brother named Sithu Htay, an engineer.
 He graduated from Basic Education High School No. 2 Hlaing.
 He studied zoology at the University of Distance Education, Yangon for three years before attending the final year at Dagon University, where he graduated with a BA in zoology.

 Career

 He began his music career in 1993 as a lead guitarist in the rock band Ghost Rider.
 He later joined the rock band Iron Cross, which was founded by Saw Bwe Hmu, a famous guitarist and songwriter.
 Later Lay Phyu, Ah Nge and Y Wine joined the new aspiring band.

-In 1997, he released his solo album "Kyauk-sa Mya".
+In 1997, he released his solo album "Kyauk-sa Myar".
 The follow-up album "Lay Byay" (The Wind) in 1998 was a commercial success, gaining him a large following, and planted him as a leading singer in the Burmese music scene.

 Myo Gyi held his first one-man concert, "Live in Yangon", in 2007.
 He performed his second one-man concert "Min 90" (Live 90) at the Myanmar Event Park on 7 July 2015.